We are implementing a Suicide Prevention Strategy targeting the primary mental health care sector and in particular general practice.

 At the core of our Suicide Prevention Strategy is the implementation of the EAAD systems-based approach, which is primarily a GP depression management program.

-WA Primary Health Alliance (WAPHA) is establishing a GP focus group to consult on the most effective and efficient way in building the capacity of GPs to improve the diagnosis and treatment of people with mild to moderate depression.
+WA Primary Health Alliance (WAPHA) has established a GP focus group and continues to consult on the most effective and efficient way in building the capacity of GPs to improve the diagnosis and treatment of people with mild to moderate depression.
 WAPHA has collaborated with Telethon Kids Institute to obtain information specific to GP needs through the WA Aftercare Survey.

-WAPHA will consider the feedback from both these sources and progress to commissioning activities that are appropriate to the needs and wants of GPs.
+WAPHA has used the feedback to commission activities that are appropriate to the needs and wants of GPs.

-Once developed, WAPHA will attempt to reach as many GPs as possible across WA implementing these activities, with focus locations receiving additional targeted activities.
+We are now in the process of reaching as GPs as possible across WA implementing these activities, with focus locations receiving additional targeted activities.

 The aim of pillar 2 activities is to reduce personal and public stigma of depression and enhance help seeking behaviour of the consumer.